CumulusNetworks/docs/content/cumulus-linux-55/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ```

 {{%notice note%}}
-NVUE does not provide statistics for logical interfaces, such as bonds and breakout interfaces.
-To show VNI counters for a single VXLAN device, run the `nv show nve counters vni <vni>` command.
+- NVUE does not provide statistics for logical interfaces, such as bonds and breakout interfaces.
+- To show statistics for all VNIs in a single VXLAN device, run the `nv show nve counters` command.
+To show statistics for a specific VNI in a single VXLAN device,run the `nv show nve counters vni <vni>` command.
 {{%/notice%}}

 ## Clear Interface Statistics